pankajkaushik12/pankajkaushik12.github.io/_pages/blog/RL/finite-markov_decision_property.md

 ## Value function

 Value function estimates how good it is for the agent to be in a given state.
-Goodness is defined in terms of expected future reward, which is turn depends on the agent's policy $$\pi$$(a\|s), probability of taking action *a* in state *s*.
+Goodness is defined in terms of expected future reward, which in turn depends on the agent's policy $$\pi$$(a\|s), probability of taking action *a* in state *s*.

 We define the expected return given the current state *s* and policy $$\pi$$, as